swseighman/Cassandra-Quarkus-Demo/README.md

 $ mvn clean package -Dnative
 ```

-Once the compilation is finished, you can run the native executable by executing the following command:
+Once the compilation has finished, you can run the native executable by executing the following command:

 ```
 $ ./target/cassandra-quarkus-quickstart-*-runner